Giancarlo Stanton Preview, Player Props: Yankees vs. Astros

-After hitting .231 with two doubles, two home runs, two walks and six RBI in his past 10 games, Giancarlo Stanton and the New York Yankees face the Houston Astros (who will start Justin Verlander) at 8:10 PM ET on Friday.
+On Saturday, Giancarlo Stanton (.512 slugging percentage in past 10 games, including three home runs) and the New York Yankees play the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Tigers.
+In his last game, he notched a home run while going 1-for-3 against the Astros.

 Giancarlo Stanton Game Info & Props vs. the Astros